Professor Martin Cowie MD MSc FRCP FRCP (Ed) FESC

 He is a consultant cardiologist at the Royal Brompton Hospital and professor of cardiology at the National Heart and Lung Institute, Imperial College London.

-Professor Martin Cowie specialises in adult cardiology, with a particular interest in heart failure and complex cardiac disease.
+Professor Martin Cowie specialises in adult cardiology, with a particular interest in heart failure and complex cardiac disease, often being asked to give seconds opinions on relevant treatment options.

-Many of his patients come to him for second opinions, or for advice on appropriate drug therapy and the need for interventions such as pacemakers, defibrillators or surgery.
+Many of his patients come to him for advice on appropriate drug therapy and the need for interventions such as pacemakers, defibrillators or surgery.

 Professor Cowie also looks after patients who require admission to hospital.